Yamatji On-Country

 Youth involvement: a first

 In a first for Yamatji On-Country, students from Nagle Catholic College, Champion Bay Senior High School and Geraldton Senior High School workshopped their main areas of concern with teachers and YMAC representatives before speaking at the event.
-They came up with 12 main issues and concerns before narrowing it down to the top five they felt most important: racism, housing and accommodation, police and justice, education, health and wellbeing and employment, training and economic development.
+They came up with 12 main issues and concerns before narrowing it down to the top five they felt most important: racism, alcohol and drugs, lack of culture, online bullying, and home environment.

 Community representatives were selected from First Nations people attending the event – Geraldton youth then joined with Elders as they worked together on six key messages they wanted to present to government as calls to action (including many of the concerns the students had put forward):